 - Zipper allows you to adjust the amount of shredded memory foam inside for comfort

 - Uses certified memory foam without using toxic or harmful chemicals

 - Shredded foam composition provides malleable but moderately firm orthopedic support

 - The bamboo cover offers temperature reducing relief

 - Does not include cooling gel

 - The cover is what provides cooling benefits, not pillow alone

 - Shredded memory foam may be too soft for some sleepers

 Sleep Restoration Gel Pillow

 Sleepers who value a pillow that is super plush, supportive, and sensitive to allergies may want to try sleeping on the Sleep Restoration Gel Pillow.
-Sleepers may find an alleviation to night sweats and feeling overheated when sleeping on this since this top-rated cooling pillow is filled with gel fiber.
+Sleepers may find an alleviation to night sweats and feel less overheated when sleeping on this one since this top-rated cooling pillow is filled with gel fiber.